kennyzx/UWPApps/README.md

 # UWPBank

-An app to demo various features of Universal Windows Platform
+I write this app to explore the various features of the Universal Windows Platform.

+To keep it from being boring, I made up a fictional bank, UWPBank, that operates in my neighborhood.